Edited by the

 Section 2.
 All actions taken by the Faculty Senate are subject to review by a meeting of the entire Faculty Assembly.

 Section 1.
-Faculty members eligible to vote for Faculty Senators shall include those full-time employees of the University who hold the rank of instructor, assistant professor, associate professor, professor, or distinguished professor and who have tenure or tenure-track appointment; those at the rank of assistant professor, associate professor, professor, or distinguished professor may also serve as Faculty Senators.
+Faculty members eligible to vote for Faculty Senators shall include those full-time employees of the University who hold the rank of instructor, assistant professor, associate professor, professor, or distinguished professor.
+Those eligible to serve as Faculty Senators must hold one of these ranks and also have tenure or tenure-track appointments.
 However, any faculty member may bring issues before the Faculty Senate.

 Section 1.
 Within the limitations stated in the remainder of this Article, the Senate shall have the responsibility to review University policies in all areas which directly pertain to the academic function of Southern Arkansas University, including, but not limited to